What is Coaching?

 Furthermore, other tools might include meditation or journal writing.
 Generally, these can be helpful for supporting conversational work and monitoring progress towards goals.

-Underpinning these and more specific techniques, is a coach’s commitment to reserve judgment, displace bias, and offer focused attention.
+Underpinning these and more specific techniques is a coach’s commitment to reserve judgment, displace bias, and offer focused attention.
 Significantly, this allows for greater self-awareness and change.

 The Benefits of Coaching

-There are a number of benefits to coaching and several reasons why you might consider working with a coach.
+There are a number of benefits to coaching and there are several reasons why you might consider working with a coach.
 Whether you're a leader, business owner, or busy professional, coaching can support you in making improvements in life.

 Firstly, coaching provides a dedicated space to explore personal and professional decisions.
-Subsequently, it can help you to get clarity about the health and direction of your relationships, business, or other areas.
+Subsequently, it can help you get clarity about the health and direction of your relationships, business, or other areas.

 Similarly, it can help you feel more aware of your strengths and develop a healthier view of yourself and your potential.
 Consequently, this can lead to you growing more confident in your ability to perform.